Chemical element, consisting of two atoms of hydrogen and one atom oxygen.

 Painting tires without painting the hubs as well isn't easy if the wheel is held stationary.
 It's far easier to turn them durch painting.

 Take a toothpick or match or whatever fits into the central hole.
 Then I wet the inner tire area slightly with thinner.
 A small portion of the desired colour is also thinned a little bit.
 If this is brought near the hub with the brush held at an angle it will run around the hub for some distance.
+In some cases, it is helpful to use a needle or pointed tool to accentuate the outer edge of the hub beforehand.
 Repeat this procedure until a ring is obtained.
 Now fill in the rest with paint of normal consistence, turning the wheel.
 After the paint has dried on one side the procedure is repeated on the other one.

 Dark gray colour is more realistic than pure black.